Overview

 UNCERTAIN | The current state is unclear. |

-For example, a thread may be ACTIVE and BLOCKED, or DORMANT and STABLE.
+ACTIVE and BLOCKED, or DORMANT and STABLE.

 Lifecycle tells Memind whether the thread is active.
 Object state tells Memind what is happening inside the topic.